elias174/LibraryElohim/README.md

 PRINTER = Usb(0x04b8, 0x0e15)
 ```

-If we dont have a printer, use the flag no print as True:
+If we dont have a printer, use the flag no print as True, and TWO_COPIES as False:

 ```
 NO_PRINT = True